-Derivatives may be used by UCITS for efficient portfolio management purposes (including hedging) or more widely for investment purposes, or both.
+Derivatives may be used by a UCITS scheme for efficient portfolio management purposes (including hedging) or more widely for investment purposes, or both.

 Entering into Derivatives for investment purposes may, to some extent, alter the risk profile of a Fund depending on the circumstances and the purposes for which Derivatives are used.